-Rory Burke’s had a grand-mal seizure out of the blue while driving.
-Subsequent to the crash Rory had an MRI scan, he was diagnosed with an Oligodendroglioma.
+Rory Burke had a grand-mal seizure out of the blue while driving to work.
+It was while at the hospital he was diagnosed with an Oligodendroglioma.

 Here is Rory’s story:

 How did you find out about your diagnosis?

 It all started in February 2012.
 I passed out at the wheel while driving to work.
 At the time I had no idea what had happened, but fortunately, no one was hurt.
 I was just five minutes from the motorway so very blessed that I was not far from home.

 I was taken to the hospital and looked over.
 I also had an MRI.
 It was there that they found I had a brain tumour.
 It was clear at that point that my crash was due to a grand-mal seizure.

 I was then booked in to have an awake craniotomy to remove the tumour.
 The operation was not successful and I needed to have a second awake craniotomy.
 They were only able to remove part of the tumour as it is on my motor strip and too dangerous to remove fully.